 Getting ThereTake I-80 west towards Wendover and take exit 84, heading south into Grantsville on highway 138.
 Its about 9-10 miles to Grantsville from the interstate.
 In Grantsville, go south on Cooley road which quickly becomes So.
 Willow/Mormon Trail Road and head south about ten miles to the high point of a pass that begins to drop down on the south side into Rush Valley.
 Just about at the highest spot on the pass, there is a dirt track that angles to the northeast and heads up the hill to a fence line.
-This road might be a bit rough for passenger cars and you may want to park off the highway and hike up the hill to that fenceline, about a mile hike from the pavement.
-Otherwise, drive up the dirt road and the trailhead is just off the road near the gate on the south side of the fence.
-Begin your hike from there.
-See map.
+The gate is locked and no negative signage is in place.
+We climbed over the gate and made our way up the dirt track until we came to the fenceline.
+Rather than cross the fence (no gate), we headed east up the fenceline and that worked great as a route.

 From the south, you can either come in from Rush Valley or via Silver Ave road from Stockton.